 Roadside Assistance coverage is also offered by AIS.
 This policy will give you peace of mind when it comes to any roadside emergencies.
 Most Roadside Assistance policies will include 24-hour emergency road service, towing, tire changes, jump starts and fuel delivery in your time of need.

-Carrying both Mechanical Breakdown Protection and Roadside Assistance is definitely a smart and relatively affordable move.
-Some Mechanical Breakdown Protection includes Roadside Assistance in the policy, giving you an added incentive to upgrade your auto insurance coverage.
-These policies will not only help you in situations of heat-related auto breakdowns, but during any unexpected automotive emergencies or accidents.
+Carrying both Mechanical Breakdown Protection and Roadside Assistance is definitely a smart and usually affordable move.
+Some Mechanical Breakdown Protection includes Roadside Assistance in the policy, giving you an added incentive to upgrade your Auto Insurance coverage.
+These policies will not only help you in situations of heat-related auto breakdowns, but also during any unexpected automotive emergencies or accidents.

-You can call 888.772.4247 and talk with an Insurance Specialist about adding Mechanical Breakdown Protection and Roadside Assistance to your auto insurance policy.
-It is the best way to ensure you and your car are protected from any heat mishaps this summer.
+You can call (855) 919-4247 to speak with an Insurance Specialist about adding Mechanical Breakdown Protection and Roadside Assistance to your Car Insurance policy.
+It’s the best way to ensure you and your car are protected from any heat mishaps this summer.

 This content is offered for educational purposes only and does not represent contractual agreements.
 The definitions, terms, and coverage in a given policy may be different from those suggested here and such policy will be governed by the language contained therein.
 No warranty or appropriateness for a specific purpose is expressed or implied.